Ferns & Focus

 Light

-Provide bright, filtered light.
-This fern thrives near north or east-facing windows.
-Avoid direct sunlight, which will scorch the delicate, multi-forked leaflets and turn them brown.
+Provide bright, filtered light near a north or east window.
+Direct sun scorches the multi-forked leaflets and turns them brown.

 Keep the soil consistently moist.
-Ferns do not like to dry out.
-Water when the surface of the soil just begins to feel slightly less damp.
-If the plant becomes too dry, it will drop leaflets aggressively.
+Water when the surface just starts to feel less damp.
+If the root ball dries out, leaflets drop quickly.
+Use a pot with drainage holes.

 Common Issues